friendly/vcdExtra/README.md

 ##   6   21   71       54       71
 ```

-These examples illustrate fitting loglinear models using `glm()` and
-models for *structured associations* taking ordinality into account.

 #### Independence model

 Fit the independence model, `Freq ~ mental + ses`, using
 `glm(..., family = poisson)` This model is equivalent to the
 `chisq.test(Mental)` for general association; it does not take
-ordinality into account.
+ordinality into account. `LRstats()` provides a compact summary of fit
+statistics for one or more models.

 ``` r
 indep <- glm(Freq ~ mental + ses,